microsoft/promptflow-rag-project-template/README.md

 print(response.text)
 ```

+> NOTE: additional information about client interaction with promptflow serving and streaming can be found at `financial_transcripts/deployment_utilities/test_client`

 ## Alternative Azure Vector databases

 Microsft azure databases, such as cosmosdb mongodb vcore or postgres flex, also offer vector search capabilities that could be used in lieu of azure search.
 Please refer to vectordb-tools directory for the instructions.

 ## Developer guide